Bhagavad Geeta: Chapter 1, Verses 24–37

 ācāryāḥ pitaraḥ putrāstathaiva ca pitāmahāḥ,

-Arjuna continues to give the argument to Krishna, justifying his cowardly retreat from his duty, perhaps wanting Sri Krishna to confirm what he is feeling in his mind is acceptable and just.
+Arjuna continues to give the argument to Krishna.
+He tries to justify his cowardly retreat from his duty.
+Perhaps he wants Shri Krishna to confirm what he is feeling in his mind is acceptable and just.
 But Krishna was quiet, and that is why Arjuna is continuing to put forth his argument.

 Chapter 1, Verse 35